TRIAL ATTORNEY INFORMATION: THE 4 STEPS FOR STARTING AN APPEAL

 The following four steps explain how trial counsel can assist an indigent criminal defendant, juvenile delinquent, or a party in dependency proceedings with filing a notice of appeal in the trial court and applying for court-appointed counsel in the Third and Fifth District Courts of Appeal.

 If you are uncertain which Court of Appeal will hear the appeal, consult the Appellate Districts and Counties Map and our interactive map to determine the correct appellate jurisdiction for the case.

 For information on starting an appeal in a misdemeanor or infraction case, see California Rules of Court, rules 8.850-8.854.
 Misdemeanor and infraction appeals are decided by the appellate division of the superior court.
 CCAP does not coordinate the appointment of counsel in these cases.

 Step 1 of 4:

 Trial counsel has a duty to consult with his or her client about an appeal and, if the client wishes to pursue an appeal, to assist the client with filing a notice of appeal.
-More information about this duty is available here.
+More information about this duty is available on our web site here.